 It is estimated that 1 in 22,000–40,000 males will develop classic Fabry.

 In females — who have two X chromosomes, one from the mother and one from the father — the typical presence of a healthy gene copy can compensate to a certain extent for the mutated copy.
 Thus, even if a female has a mutation associated with classic Fabry, the healthy gene copy can make enough enzyme to prevent the disease from manifesting or to make symptoms milder.

 The frequency of classic disease in females is currently unknown.

 Symptoms of classic Fabry disease

-The first symptoms of classic Fabry disease typically appear in childhood or adolescence, and they worsen over time.
-The disease can affect many organs and cause a wide range of problems, which are summarized below.
+The first symptoms of classic Fabry typically appear in childhood or adolescence, and they worsen over time.
+The disease can affect many organs and cause a wide range of problems.